scholarsportal/historical-topos/content/faq.en.md

 ## Can I use these maps in a publication or website?

 Yes!
 These maps are completely open access and in the public domain, you are free to adapt and re-use them in a publication of any medium.
 Please be sure to properly cite the maps, and acknowledge their source.
-If you use these maps in a publication, we’d love to hear from you (http://ocul.on.ca/topomaps/contact/)!
+If you use these maps in a publication, [we’d love to hear from you](http://ocul.on.ca/topomaps/contact/)!

 ## If I use these maps in a publication, how do I cite them?